Spelling

 Teaching spelling at the primary level naturally integrates speaking and listening skills, as it encourages children to engage actively with language.
 By sounding out words, pupils practice phonics and develop an ear for the nuances of pronunciation.
 Group activities, such as spelling games or collaborative word-building, foster discussions that enhance their vocabulary and verbal communication.
 Additionally, listening to peers or teachers spell aloud helps children tune into patterns, syllables, and the structure of words, reinforcing both their auditory processing and comprehension.
 This holistic approach ensures that spelling is not just about written accuracy but also about building a strong foundation for effective oral communication.

 A paper copy of the spellings are sent home on Mondays so pupils can practise at home.
-Pupils are also asked to log onto Spelling Shed each week to practise their weekly through a range of online games.
+Pupils are also asked to log onto Spelling Shed each week to practise their weekly spellings through a range of online games.
 This forms part of their home learning every week.

 Impact